-A successful approach to HVAC marketing, sales, and operations requires modern strategies.
-Sending cold emails and purchasing highway billboards no longer resonate with the modern homeowner.
+A successful approach to HVAC marketing, sales, and operations require modern strategies.
+Sending cold emails and purchasing highway billboards no longer resonates with the modern homeowner.
 Why?

 97% of users searched online to find a local business (Safari Digital).
 In other words, if your HVAC business isn’t optimized for local search, you could be passing up potential customers who need your services.
 Even worse, they find a competitor and become a brand promoter.

 A customer's speedy search habit means you can no longer afford to market your HVAC business passively.
 It’s time to embrace change.
 Start relying on the proven concepts below to collect better leads and earn higher revenue.

 In the past, homeowners relied on salespeople and outbound advertising tactics to become aware of local HVAC companies.
 It was a tedious process to call vendors listed in a phone book to learn about their pricing and services.
 Fast forward to today, and Internet users find answers to their questions in a matter of seconds.

 Platforms like Google, YouTube, and Facebook have made information more accessible than ever.
 While this transformation has improved the customers' buying journey, it caused a significant reset in how to advertise HVAC services successfully.

 Here are some incredible statistics to showcase how much times have changed for local retailers and service companies: